 Increase the physical activity levels of some of our less active pupils.
 Compile register for everyone who attends afterschool clubs throughout the school to discover which children don't access physical activity.
 Targeted pupils will be 'invited' to attend a club that is bespoke for their needs.
-This will happen on a Friday afternoon and decrease the number of days children are unwell and off school.
+Intervention groups will run on a Tuesday and Thursday morning to target children who lead less active lifestyles.
+Attendance at school should also improve.
+Improved health should decrease the number of days children are unwell and off school.
 Target pupils increase their physical activity levels and also increase their confidence in PE lessons.
 Increase children's awareness of healthy eating.
 LD to coordinate club.
 Compile register for everyone who attends afterschool clubs throughout the school.
-To start in Autumn Term 2017 1 All children to complete at least 30 minutes of physical activity each day. use Box-Fit to engage the less active children.
+To start in Spring Term 2019 1 All children to complete at least 30 minutes of physical activity each day.
 Children are going to start completing a "Mile-a-Day".
-This could be supplemented with other activities such as Tabata, Chair Toboggan, Active Lessons etc. in order to achieve the 30 minute target.
+This could be supplemented with other activities such as Tabata, Chair Toboggan, and Active Lessons etc. in order to achieve the 30 minute target.
+Cosmic Yoga after playtimes to settle children into work mode again.
 All children are taking part in structured physical activity each day.
 The Active School Planner shows that the majority of the day is active, rather than inactive.
 LD to coordinate with MD to support and help with ideas.
-Autumn Term 2017, then ongoing.
+Autumn Term 2018, then ongoing.
 1 Children engaged in structured play and physical activity.
 Lunch Time Supervisors to lead structured play at lunch times to engage as many children as possible.
 Playleaders to work alongside Lunch Time Supervisors to also offer games and activities for other children to take part in.
 Children engaged in structured play will reduce any behaviour incidents during lunch time which will create a more focussed start to the afternoon.
 LD to oversee the structured play, and plan activities or resources for Play Leaders and Lunch Time Supervisors to work from.
-Spring Term 2018 1 & 2 Children are able to access local community sports and clubs outside of school.
+Spring Term 2019 1 & 2 Children are able to access local community sports and clubs outside of school.
 Link Grangetown Primary School website to SSP website.
 Invite local clubs into school to deliver taster sessions.
 List local club links on Grangetown Primary School website.
-Destination Judo Redcar Gymnastics South Bank Scouts Grangetown Netball South Park Rangers FC Redcar Athletics FC Pupils and parents know how to access local sports opportunities.
+Pupils and parents know how to access local sports opportunities.
 Teachers have knowledge of clubs available to sign post pupils.
-More children involved in out of school clubs and sports.
 Grangetown Primary School to make the link on the website.
 LD to contact local clubs.
-Spring Term 2018 1 & 5
+Spring Term 2019 1 & 5